 - Watch, record, or broadcast a video or movie while driving

 Violations can lead to fines ranging from $50 to $150 and points on your license.
 Nevertheless, the most severe consequences occur when cell phone use causes accidents, injuries, and fatalities.
-If you have been injured or bereaved by someone using their phone behind the wheel, our Northwest Georgia distracted driving accident lawyer can help.
+If you have been injured or bereaved by someone using their phone behind the wheel, our Georgia distracted driving accident lawyer can help.